methelen/School_District_Analysis/README.md

 Updated Analysis
 ![image](https://user-images.githubusercontent.com/90434010/137838532-9b00d441-f030-4039-9348-6e88b28e3272.png)

  - How does replacing the ninth graders' math and reading scores affect Thomas High School's performance relative to the other schools?

 By removing the ninth-grade math and reading scores, Thomas High School has moved from the 8th to the 2nd highest performing school in the district.

  - How does replacing the ninth-grade scores affect the following:
-	- Math and reading scores by grade:
+	- Math and reading scores by grade

 The math and reading scores by grade show "NaN" under the 9th grade for Thomas High School.

 	- Scores by school spending:
 	  The missing values do not drastically change the results.
 THS ninth graders make up